Using Kubestr to Validate Storage Options on Kubernetes

 Save this file as my-pod.yaml.

-4. Next, we need to create a PVC for our pod.
-We will use the following YAML file for this:
+Now, we should build a PVC to use for our pod.
+For this, we will use the following YAML file:

 kubectl apply -f my-pod.yaml